icgc-dcc/dcc-docs/docs/submission/about.md

-# Submission
+# About

 ## Overview

-This is the submission documentation page
+This is the documentation page for the ICGC submission system